-As you grow, take the time to understand your unit economics.
+As we grow, take the time to understand unit economics.

 Two feijoa growers were chatting at a weekend market.

 One of them was selling bags of fruit from the back of his truck, and had a long queue of people waiting to buy some.

 But he wasn’t happy.

 He complained to his friend, “I’m selling lots of feijoas, but I just don’t seem to be making any money”.